jloughry/Unicode/README.md

 if you don't have the [font](#fonts) and can't see them yet.
 [Look here](http://call-with-current-continuation.com/unicode_font_test_page.html) [*external site*] for a test of dynamic font loading in your web browser.

+<sup>&dagger;</sup> The suggestion has been made that this character be
+co-located with the others in the Basic Multilingual Plane.
 <hr/>

 Feel free to use our [proposal](https://github.com/jloughry/Unicode/raw/master/proposal.pdf)